DanielBanobreDopico/ShuffleHTMLChildrens/README.md

 You will to see error handling tests in JavaScript console.

 There are multiple instances for testing exceptions in the test:
+* Keep first and last elements in position.
 * Unexistent node.
 * Empty node.
 * Node without children attribute.